 Rebuilding our Infrastructure, Transportation Systems:

 Restoring aging infrastructure, repairing our transportation system and developing new delivery systems to meet growth is critical to the future of the 36th District.
-Through my work as the Mayor of Milford and owner of two small businesses, I understand the challenges that arise to the public and local economy when systems are outdated.
-As your State Representative, I will work tirelessly to update our major infrastructure and transportation systems throughout the district to ensure safety and prepare for growth.
+Through my work as your State Representative, former Mayor of Milford and owner of two small businesses, I understand the challenges that arise to the public and local economy when systems are outdated.
+In just one year as your State Representative, we have made impressive strides to update our major infrastructure and transportation systems throughout the district to ensure safety and prepare for growth.

 Rehabilitating our Roads

 Infrastructure upgrades are wise investments of tax dollars, in terms of safety, quality of life and economic development.
 The top priority – always – is the health and safety of our neighbors here in the 36th.
 But properly planned and executed, these investments also help create jobs well into the future.
-I participated in many infrastructure projects as Mayor, which has given me a unique look at both the “big picture” and the intricate details.
-I will be ready on Day One to drive more infrastructure investment into the 36th District, connect our neighbors with the agency resources to help alleviate their concerns, and fix the growing water problem in the rural areas of the district.
-I have the experience to make things happen, and I look forward to using that experience to help the people of the 36th District.
+I participated in many infrastructure projects as your State Representative and former Mayor, which has given me a unique look at both the “big picture” and the intricate details.
+We have made impressive strides to rehabilitate our infrastructure but our work is not finished.
+With my knowledge, a proven track record of success and your continued support, I am seeking reelection to serve another term as your State Representative in the 36th District.
+Together we can continue to drive progress and build upon the success in our communities.